OzTamir/Sphere/README.md

 	- Down: Advance "out of the screen" and "towards the user" (Increase Position on the Z axis)
 	- Left: Go left (Decrease Position on the X axis)
 	- Right: Go right (Increase Position on the X axis)
+	- Space: Jump!
+(Increase position on the Y axis)

 ## The Camera
 The camera is controled using the Q,E,W,A,S and D keys.